monzo/phosphor/README.md

 # PhosphorD

-PhosphorD is a local forwarder, which receives traces from the Phosphor client, and forwards to the [Phosphor server](https://github.com/mattheath/phosphor).
+PhosphorD is a local forwarder, like StatsD, which receives traces from the Phosphor client, and forwards to the [Phosphor server](https://github.com/mattheath/phosphor).

+Currently this receives Traces over UDP, which prevents clients blocking, but is reasonably reliable on a local machine.
+In the event this blocks, traces will be dropped and lost.

+A future improvement would make this configurable to read from local files, mirroring the behaviour of Dapper Daemons as described in the [Google Dapper](https://research.google.com/pubs/pub36356.html) paper.

 ## Usage